 The Luskin Center for Innovation (LCI) is conducting research and hosting discussions to increase trust in tap water.
 As part of LCI’s newest water initiative, we are starting this work in Los Angeles County, with the potential to expand to other parts of California.
 California is the only state to legally recognize a Human Right to Water, but this right is undermined by mistrust and under-use of tap water, resulting in negative health and affordability consequences for households.

-Lead Testing Program Development & Policy Recommendations for Early Care & Education Sites (Current study)
+Lead Testing Program Development & Policy Recommendations for Early Care & Education Sites (2020 study)

-With sponsorship from First 5 LA, LCI is carrying out several research and program development activities to support implementation of Assembly Bill (AB) 2370.
+With sponsorship from First 5 LA, LCI conducted several research and program development activities to support implementation of Assembly Bill (AB) 2370.
 AB 2370, approved by California lawmakers in 2018, establishes requirements for testing lead exposure in drinking water in child day care facilities.
-Our work will include:
+Our work included:

 - helping to analyze the likely extent of lead issues in daycare facilities under different testing threshold level scenarios;